sandstorm/UserManagement/README.md

 # Sandstorm.UserManagement Neos / Flow Package

 ## Features
-This package works in Neos CMS and Flow and provides the following functionalities:
+This package works in Neos CMS and Flow and provides the following functionality:

 * Registration of (frontend) users via a registration form
 * Sending out an e-mail for account confirmation